-The State of the Industry 2023 report highlights that, according to the WFA Global DEI Census 2023, women are highly represented at the junior executive/intern/apprentice/trainee level (70% women and 30% men), with representation dropping at the executive management/C-suite level (50% women and 50% men).
-Findings across the UK and the US indicate the need to increase the representation of people of different ethnicities and races, people with disabilities, members of the LGBTIQ+ community, and older adults.
-Coupled with this is the ongoing need to promote inclusion and belonging across the industry, where people in all their diversity are respected and valued.

-Within ad content, findings from the GUM indicate increased screen time for women year after year since 2019, however GUM findings, as well as findings across various countries, highlight gaps in the representation of different races, ethnicities, and skin tones, people with disabilities, the LGBTIQ+ community, and older adults.
-Efforts are also needed to ensure authentic and unstereotyped portrayals of individuals of different genders, particularly the reframing of masculinity to portray men as multifaceted rather than monolithic.
-Greater efforts are also needed to address stereotyped portrayals of people of diverse ethnicities, races, people with disabilities, and the LGBTIQ+ community, older individuals, and people with different body types.
+The State of the Industry 2023 report highlights that, according to the WFA Global DEI Census 2023, women are highly represented at the junior executive/intern/apprentice/trainee level (70% women and 30% men), with representation dropping at the executive management/C-suite level (50% women and 50% men).271 Findings across the UK272 and the US273 indicate the need to increase the representation of people of different ethnicities and races, people with disabilities, members of the LGBTIQ+ community, and older adults.
+Coupled with this is the ongoing need to promote inclusion and belonging across the industry, where people in all their diversity are respected and valued.274 races, ethnicities, and skin tones, people with disabilities, the LGBTIQ+ community, and older adults.
+Efforts are also needed to ensure authentic and unstereotyped portrayals of individuals of different genders, particularly the reframing of masculinity to portray men as multifaceted rather than monolithic.276 Greater efforts are also needed to address stereotyped portrayals of people of diverse ethnicities, races, people with disabilities, and the LGBTIQ+ community, older individuals, and people with different body types.